The Multisensory Space

-Presently, the Multisensory Space Method is being developed European-wide in Erasmus+ project DISC (2019-2021), where the target is to improve the digital skills of immigrants and other new European citizens by applying multisensory spaces for competence developement and active citizenship.
+Presently, the Multisensory Space Method is being developed European-wide in Erasmus+ project DISC (2019-2021), where the target is to improve the digital skills of immigrants and other new European citizens by applying multisensory spaces for competence development and active citizenship.

 The Multisensory Space Method brochure

 Download here a short brochure about the Method